 Lapped by brilliant blue water and sprinkled with sun-bleached ruins, the Greek islands will fill your imagination with mythical tales, your belly with local flavours and your soul with true relaxation.
-Why I Love the Greek Islands By Korina Miller, Author I was marooned on Tilos – a speck of an island adrift in the Aegean.
+Why I Love the Greek Islands By Korina Miller, Writer I was marooned on Tilos – a speck of an island adrift in the Aegean.

 Northeastern Aegean Islands

 Iraklio is Crete’s most dynamic region, home to almost half the island’s population and its top-rated tourist site, the Minoan Palace of Knossos.
-Priceless treasures unearthed here and at the many other Minoan sites around Crete have catapulted the archaeological museum in the capital city of Iraklio onto the world stage.
+Priceless treasures unearthed here, and at the many other Minoan sites around Crete, have catapulted the archaeological museum in the capital city of Iraklio onto the world stage.

 Ancient Greece's ‘centre' of the Earth – Delphi – is these days among Greece’s most visited places for its archaeological site, ancient footpaths and vistas of the Corinthian Gulf.
 Delphi is rivalled in popularity only by Meteora, the breathtaking outcrops of rocky towers topped by teetering monasteries (and rock climbers).